Should I Sell My Stuff or Move It With Me? Decide in 5 Steps

 If you can resell your bedroom set for about the cost of a new one, you’ll likely save on moving and shipping costs.

-Try to be realistic; no one wants to pay $500 for your mid-century modern coffee table.
+Hold a garage sale before you go!
+But try to be realistic; no one wants to pay $500 for your mid-century modern coffee table.

 4. Decide How You’ll Move New Furniture